-General and administrative expense was \$16.6 million for 2013 compared to \$22.6 million for 2012 and \$13.6 million in 2011.
+General and administrative expense was \$17.6 million for 2014 compared to \$16.6 million for 2013 and \$22.6 million for 2012.
+General and administrative expenses in 2014 as compared to 2013 included higher legal and professional fees of \$1.4 million, which includes a legal settlement of \$0.6 million, which was partially offset by a decrease in travel expenses of \$0.3 million.
+Additionally, salaries and benefit expenses decreased \$0.2 million in 2014 as compared to 2013.
 The \$6.0 million decrease in 2013 when compared to 2012 was primarily due to \$5.5 million of severance charges recognized in 2012 in connection with the departures of our former president and our former chief operating officer.
 Additionally, salaries and benefit expenses decreased \$1.5 million in 2013 as compared to 2012, which was partially offset by increased insurance (\$0.6 million) and legal and professional (\$0.2 million) expenses.
 Lower share based compensation in 2013 drove the year over year drop in salary and benefit expenses.
-The 2012 increase of \$9.0 million when compared to 2011 is due to higher salary and benefit expenses (\$3.6 million), increased travel expenses (\$0.2 million) and partially offset by lower office and other administrative expenses (\$0.3 million).
-Our personnel costs in 2012 as compared to 2011 continued to increase as we invested in our technical teams and other staffing to support our growth.
-Additionally, 2012 general and administrative expenses include \$5.5 million of severance charges in connection with the departures of our former president and former chief operating officer.